Turbulent disruption of density staircases in stratified shear flows: Instability properties

-Using the above corrections, the system now has a maximum unstable wavenumber $k_{\text{max}}$ and a maximum growth rate $\sigma_{\text{max}}$ attained at $k_{\text{amax}}$ (\cpc{remembering} that if $k_{\text{max}} = 0$ and $\sigma_{\text{max}} \leq 0$ then the system is linearly stable). \cpc{We plot these quantities} for various values of the parameters in figures~\ref{fig:stability_plot_maximum_growth_rate} and~\ref{fig:stability_plot_maximum_unstable_wave_number}.
-The maximum growth rate $\sigma_{\text{max}}$ may be interpreted as a relevant time scale of layer formation whereas $k_{\text{amax}}$ may be thought of as the length scale of the layers potentially forming, \cpc{at least at early times, before subsequent coarsening through layer merger, as we discuss further below.
-It is apparent} that the unstable region on the decreasing right flank of the $\Gamma$-curve (region (b)) \cpc{ divides} into two distinct regions of relatively large $\sigma_{\text{max}}$ separated by a gap of \cpc{relatively} small $\sigma_{\text{max}}$, suggesting the existence of different types of unstable dynamics for $\text{Ri}_{b} \geq \text{Ri}_{b}^{*}$.
+It is apparent from figures~\ref{fig:stability_plot_maximum_growth_rate} and~\ref{fig:stability_plot_maximum_unstable_wave_number} that the unstable region on the decreasing right flank of the $\Gamma$-curve (region (b)) divides into two distinct regions of relatively large $\sigma_{\text{max}}$ and $k_{c}$ separated by a gap of relatively small $\sigma_{\text{max}}$ and $k_{c}$, suggesting the existence of different types of unstable dynamics for $\text{Ri}_{b} \geq \text{Ri}_{b}^{m}$.
+A more precise description of these two dynamics can be given by considering in more detail the dispersion relation of the corrected system.
+More precisely, it can be written as: